johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Now lets try moving text out of the PrivateKeyVault from the command line.
 In this first example we will show the QR-Code representation of "hello world"
-Execute the following command:
+Execute the following command at the terminal window:
 `qrencode -t ANSIUTF8 "hello world"`
 You should see a QR-Code on the screen.
 If you scan this into you smartphone using any QR-Code scanning app you will see that this reads "hello world"
+The QRCode scanning app I like to use is Norton's Snap for Android.
+Once the text is scanned into you phone you can do whatever you want with it
+simply by pasting the text it into other apps like gmail or perhaps a text editor.
 So this is how you get text out of the Private Key Vault without connecting to other devices.

-Now we will see how to transfer a file from one PrivateKeyVault to another using QR-Codes.
+Now we will see how to transfer an encrypted text file from one PrivateKeyVault to another using QR-Codes.
+This will allow us to make a secure file transfer over the Internet without losing our airgap.

 Here is a summary of what we will be doing:
 * Run a text file through a program that shows each line of text on the screen as a QR-Code.
 * Make a video recording of this QR-Code parade on our smart phone.

-Now we will try outputing an entire file to the screen.
+Now we will try outputing an entire text file to the screen.
 The following command will display several QR-codes sequentially on the touchscreen.
 There will be one QR-Code for each line in the file.
 Execute the following line of code substituting **TheNameOfMyFile** in the line below with the name of some file on your pi.